Antioxidants: What Are They and Do We Really Need Them?

 As luck would have it, we get a lot of antioxidant protection already within our bodies from some of the foods we eat.

-One of my absolute favorites is a specific antioxidant product, Drunk Elephant’s D Bronzi Anti-Pollution Sunshine Drops (£30 for 30 ml, Cult Beauty), which contains black currant seed oil and grape seed extract to neutralise free radicals before they can damage skin.
+One of my absolute favorites is a specific antioxidant product, Drunk Elephant’s D Bronzi Anti-Pollution Sunshine Drops, which contains black currant seed oil and grape seed extract to neutralise free radicals before they can damage skin.

 But before running out and buying any expensive products, it’s worth having a look at your existing collection for any antioxidant protection lurking in them.